-Explore the legal aspects of disability discrimination and the issues employers should consider when dealing with disabled people
+Explore the UK legal aspects of disability discrimination and the issues employers should consider when dealing with disabled people.

-The main piece of legislation governing disability discrimination in Great Britain is the Equality Act 2010 (the Act) which came into force on 1 October 2010 replacing the Disability Discrimination Act 1995 (DDA) and the numerous statutory instruments which amended and supported that Act.
+The main piece of legislation governing disability discrimination in Great Britain is the Equality Act 2010, which came into force on 1 October 2010, replacing the Disability Discrimination Act 1995 (DDA).

 The Act is supplemented by a statutory Code of practice on employment law which may be used in evidence in legal proceedings brought under the Act.
 Employment tribunals take the code into account.